 If she growls when you or other people hold her, don't put her down until at least 10 - 15 seconds after she's stopped growling.
-If you put her down each time she growls she'll learn that her (bad) behavior works for her, ie if she growls, she gets put down - just what she wanted!
+If you put her down each time she growls she'll learn that her (bad) behaviour works for her, ie if she growls, she gets put down - just what she wanted!
 If she just growls at others, get them to give her a doggy chocolate drop or small treat - teach her that when other people pick her up, something good happens to her.

 I strongly recommend you also give her plenty of training.
 Join a puppy training class as soon as you can as this will help to socialize her with other puppies and their owners.
-Additionally, the trainer will be able to observe your puppy's behavior and may be able to recommend a course of action.
+Additionally, the trainer will be able to observe your puppy's behaviour and may be able to recommend a course of action.

-If you want to practice some puppy obedience training before you enroll in classes, you can do so by following the link.
+If you want to practice some puppy obedience training before you enrol in classes, you can do so by following the link.
 You'll also find links to pages with more puppy training tips at the bottom of that page.

 You are right to address this now as your puppy will not 'grow out of it', she will simply learn that she can get her own way by growling at people.
-If it continues, sooner or later, it will lead to further aggressive behavior.
+If it continues, sooner or later, it will lead to further aggressive behaviour.

 Hope this helps!

 If you enjoyed this page, please click on the 'Like' button below and tell your friends about us.
 Thank you.